Sarajevo Haggadah: New vault room

 On 2 December 2002, the vault room was dedicated by the Special Representative of the Secretary General in the presence of senior Bosnian government officials, the diplomatic community and international media as well as the public.
 The Sarajevo Haggadah and other sacred and historical religious documents had, at last, found a worthy home.

 In October 2012, the Haggadah's future exhibition was left in limbo following a drought in funding for the National Museum of Bosnia and Herzegovina, which shuttered its doors after going bankrupt and not paying its employees for almost a year.
 In 2013 the New York Metropolitan Museum of Art attempted to arrange for a loan of the Haggadah, but due to internal political battles within Bosnia and Herzegovina, the loan was eventually refused by Bosnia's National Monuments Preservation Commission.

 Following the museum's reopening in 2015, the vault underwent renovation paid by France before reopening in 2018.
-In 2025, the museum announced that it would donate proceeds from ticket sales to view the manuscript to Palestinian victims of Israeli actions in the Gaza war.
+In 2025, the museum announced that it would donate proceeds from ticket sales to view the manuscript to Palestinian victims of Israeli aggression in the Gaza war.
 Several Jewish organizations, including the Anti-Defamation League, criticized the decision.